 14.3 Master's Degree Requirements

-The requirements for an M.S.E. in Mechanical Engineering are described in Sections "A" and "B," where both sections must be met:
+NEW in Fall 2022: The department requirements for an M.S.E. in Mechanical Engineering are described in Sections "A" and "B":

-SECTION A: Satisfactory completion of eight one-semester advanced courses approved by your advisor, as follows:
+Section A: Completion of a set of advanced one-semester as approved by your advisor.